phac-nml-phrsd/EPACmodel/README.md

   - Scalar multiples of the original transmission rates are specified via the `trans.factor.young` and `trans.factor.old` values, for the young and old, respectively.
-The default values reduce the transmission rate to 50% then 30% of the original value across both age groups.
+The default values reduce the transmission rate to 50% then 10% of the original value across both age groups.

-### “five-year-age-group” model
+### `"five-year-age-group"` model

 This version of the model features a basic epidemiological structure stratified with five-year age groups up to age 80.